 Sedalia, Mo.
-(July 12, 1976) - Sprint car driver Rick Ferkel lived up to his reputation of being the hottest item on the circuit Saturday, blowing off the competition for a win in the 35-lap Missouri Sprint National finals.
+(July 12, 1976) - Ohio sprint car driver Rick Ferkel lived up to his reputation of being the hot test item on the circuit Saturday, blowing off the competition for a win in the 35-lap Missouri Sprint National finals.

 The Tiffin, Ohio, racer picked up a check for $2,000 after running away with the second annual sprint car classic before 4,000 fans at the Missouri State Fairgrounds in Sedalia.

 Coming out of a half-season retirement, Sedalia s Bill Utz grabbed second place and $1,200 Saturday night, Ralph Parkinson Jr., picked up third spot and $1,000 after battling with Kearney’s Eddie Leavitt during the main event.

 Racing on the half-mile dirt oval opened Thursday on a sad note with the announcement that Larry Kirkpatrick, Wood River, Ill., died earlier in the day of injuries he suffered July 5 in a sprint car race at West Memphis, Ark.

 Kirkpatrick, a competitor at the Sprint Nationals last year, had made the jump this season to the United States Auto Club circuit.
 Saturday night drivers passing through the crowd collected $1,602 from the fans for Kirkpatrick’s widow and three children.

 Second-year driver Dick Morris, Sioux City, Iowa, made the railbirds set up and take notice as he toured the track in 22.06 seconds, the fastest a sprint car has ever been timed around the oval.
 He erased the 1971 qualifying run of 22.45 seconds which had been the standard.
 It was set by Steve Schultz of Indianapolis, Ind.